NPaugust/Web-Project-Midterm-Spring/readme.md

 # CS 204 Management Student
+Web App uses Spring and PostgreSQL.

-# Spring-boot APP
+# About project

-Simple web-app for Midterm2022.Is used to mark students whether they are in or not.
+Is used to mark students whether they are in or not.

 # Screenshots
   ![main](https://user-images.githubusercontent.com/72886935/162686395-3c3931b6-b610-46ee-82b8-808eb7510c5c.png)